Maximizing GIS Technology

 Clean water is always there because we're always here.

-For more than 70 years, we have provided a safe and reliable water supply that has supported our communities.
-By maximizing GIS technology in our operations, we can make sure that we will continue to be that reliable source of water and sewer services for future generations.
+For more than 75 years, we have provided a safe and reliable water supply that has supported our communities.
+By maximizing GIS technology in our operations, we can make sure that we continue to be that reliable source of water and sewer services for future generations.

 The District was featured as a case study by Esri, a leader in GIS technology.
 Read how District staff utilizes the world's leading mapping and location analytics platform to improve data accessibility and collaboration between teams when planning water shutdowns.
 Esri: Sammamish Plateau Water Case Study